 - Create apps with built-in APIs that connect with cloud-based AI services.

-- Deploy prebuilt AI apps that are hosted in the cloud.
+- Deploy prebuilt AI apps that are hosted by Elastic Stack.

 - Invest in platforms that apply AI functionality to information from your various databases.